Agile Development: The quickstart guide to doing it right

 For planning, all you need are some index cards and a pen.
 If that doesn't offer you enough protection for your DRP or wont work because you've got a distributed team then use a wiki.
 Again, avoid at all costs anything more complicated until you've got it all working.

-I mention later in this post that much of this insight on how to do agile properly came from working with Graham Ashton.
-He's since written an agile planning tool.
 Unsurprisingly it avoids all the problems I mention above.
 If you want a web-based tool, check it out.

 The great thing about stripping it back to basics is that it re-aligns focus on the things that are important, you're not distracted about calculating backlog points and predicting velocity.
 Instead you are collaborating with your customer to understand what they will consider working software.